Preparing for 13 Plus English: Ten Tips for International Students

 10. Get a tutor

 Last but not least is to get specialised support for your child.
 13 Plus English tutors are experts in the kind of questions that will come up in the examinations and know exactly how to prepare your child to answer them successfully.
 We will be there to provide the meaningful feedback that your child needs and then put in an intervention to develop those skills.
 It is this process that really builds your child’s confidence as they can see the clear evidence that they are passing each exam question.
-Whether it’s encouraging their reading, fostering their creativity or any of the other tips mentioned above an Owl tutor will be a guiding hand for you and your child throughout the whole wonderful process of growing into a confident and creative student of English.
+Whether it’s encouraging their reading, fostering their creativity or any of the other tips mentioned above, an Owl Tutor will be a guiding hand for you and your child throughout the whole wonderful process of growing into a confident and creative student of English.

 If you liked this article, subscribe to our newsletter